-Making your own dairy-free yogurt at home is so ridiculously easy it’s making me rethink my entire life.
+Making 2-ingredient coconut yogurt at home is so ridiculously easy it’s making me rethink my entire life.

 Why do we overcomplicate things that are so simple?!

-Homemade coconut yogurt is healthy, vegan*, dairy-free, paleo, gluten-free, no-sugar-added, simple-to-make, and delicious.
+This homemade coconut yogurt recipe is healthy, vegan*, dairy-free, paleo, gluten-free, no-sugar-added, simple-to-make, and delicious.

 Fermenting foods at home seems tricky but it’s actually quite simple—you just need to learn the right method.